gabrielfuenmar/bunkering-recognition/README.md

 AIS information used as input and Vessel Specifications are not displayed here as restrictred by the suppliers.

-Results from the Mediterranean Operations does not cover the population as the algorithm is dependent in the quality of AIS sequence.
+[Results](https://github.com/gabrielfuenmar/bunkering-recognition/blob/master/bunkering_ops_mediterranean.csv) from the Mediterranean Operations does not shows the statistic population as the algorithm is dependent in the quality of AIS sequence.
 However, validation of the results can be observed at ##PAPER WHEN PUBLISHED###.

 Dependencies: